Sturm-Liouville operators with measure-valued coefficients: Sturm--Liouville equations with measure-valued coefficients

-Furthermore, if, in addition to the assumptions of Theorem~\ref{thmMSLEanaly}, $\tau$ is regular at $a$ and $g$ is integrable near $a$, then the limits $f_z(a)$ and $f_z^\qd(a)$ are entire functions of order $\nicefrac{1}{2}$ and the bound in Theorem~\ref{thmMSLEanaly} holds for all $x\in[a,\beta]$.
-Indeed this follows since the entire functions $f_z(x)$ and $f_z^\qd(x)$, $x\in(a,c)$ are locally bounded, uniformly in $x\in(a,c)$.
-Moreover, in this case the assertions of Theorem~\ref{thmMSLEanaly} are valid even if we take $c=a$ and/or $\alpha=a$.
-This follows from the construction of the solution in the proof of Theorem~\ref{thm:EEreg}, whereas the bound is proven as in the general case (note that $\omega$ is finite near $a$ by assumption).
+are entire of order at most $\nicefrac{1}{2}$ as well and the bound in Theorem~\ref{thmMSLEanaly} holds for all $x\in[a,\beta]$.
+Indeed, this follows since the entire functions

+are locally bounded, uniformly in $x\in(a,c)$.
+Moreover, in this case the assertions of Theorem~\ref{thmMSLEanaly} are valid even if we take $c=a$ and/or $\alpha=a$, as the construction of the solution in the proof of Theorem~\ref{thm:EEreg} shows.
+The required bound is proven as in the general case (hereby note that $\omega$ is finite near $a$ since $\tau$ is regular there).